SheffieldML/GPy/README.md

 -------
 On windows, we recommend the ![anaconda python distribution](http://continuum.io/downloads).
 We've also had luck with ![enthought](http://www.enthought.com). git clone or unzip the source to a suitable directory, and add an approptiate PYTHONPATH environment variable.

-On windows 7 (and possibly earlier versions) there's a bug in scipy version 0.13 which tries to write very long filenmnames.
+On windows 7 (and possibly earlier versions) there's a bug in scipy version 0.13 which tries to write very long filenames.
 Reverting to scipy 0.12 seems to do the trick:

     conda install scipy=0.12